 20. Show a simple act of kindness everyday

-Be a distrupter.
+Be a disrupter.
 Change the narrative in your environment.
-Show a simple act of kindness everyday- a smile, a call, a chat, a compliment etc and light up the world.
+Show a simple act of kindness every day- a smile, a call, a chat, a compliment, etc and light up the world.

 21. Take a break

 “All work and no rest makes you become toxic”… because your energy is spent out.